Bede is an artist with a long time interest in the lives of saints.

-St. Josephine Bakhita is an attractive African saint who exemplifies the journey from darkness to light.
-She emerged from cruel bondage as a slave to the joy of freedom.
+St. Josephine Bakhita is an attractive African saint whose emergence from bondage as a slave to the joy of freedom can teach many lessons.
 While few may have to endure the extent of her sufferings, all may benefit from her example.
 She is a beautiful model of good triumphing over bad experiences, love conquering hate, and mercy defeating evil.

 The Journey Begins

 Every journey has a starting point, and Bakhita’s began in Darfur, Sudan, around 1869.
 Her father was a relatively wealthy landowner and her uncle was the village chief.
 She had a happy childhood, surrounded by a large, loving family.
 “I was as happy as could be,” she says, “And did not know the meaning of sorrow.”
-With her three brothers and three sisters, she enjoyed the wild natural surroundings near to her village.
-Unfortunately, the greed of men would sweep away these carefree days passed like a summer breeze.
+She enjoyed the wild natural surroundings near to her village with her three brothers and three sisters.
+Unfortunately, these carefree days passed like a summer breeze.

 Journey Into Slavery

 While Bakhita and a friend were gathering herbs one morning in the countryside, two armed men came up to them.
 They were Arab slave traders.
 They took Bakhita captive and dismissed the friend.
 Because she was too petrified to pronounce her given name, they called her Bakhita, which ironically means lucky one in Arabic.
 Only with time would the reality of her good fortune come to light; she had first to endure many sorrows.

-They started on an arduous journey of 600 miles to El Obeid.
-In her memoirs, she remembers the anguished longing for her parents and family during those first days in captivity.
+Thus, in her first days of captivity, she had to travel 600 miles to El Obeid by foot.
+In her memoirs, she remembers the anguished longing for her parents and family during those first days of bondage.
 At one point, she managed to escape with a girl about her own age.
-As they were running in the wilderness until near exhaustion, Bakhita looked up in the night sky.
+As they were running in the wilderness until near exhaustion, Bakhita looked up into the night sky.
 She saw a radiantly beautiful figure smiling at her and pointing which way to go.
 A few hours later, they found a cabin with a man there, who gave them food and water.
 Though she ended up back in slavery, Bakhita later believed that it was her guardian angel shining in the sky.
 Without his help, she likely would have died in the wilderness.

 Her passage through life during the next twelve years was indeed a sorrowful one.
 Hardly a day passed when she was not whipped or beaten.
 She was salt-scarred and forcibly converted to Islam.
 In the trauma of abduction and hardship, she forgot her original name.
 Nonetheless, the name Bakhita, or “fortunate one,” given by the slave traders, is not without providential meaning.
 Her next steps in life would lead to a brighter future.